 The Abraham Hostel Tel Aviv Events

-Aw, dude, there’s too many to mention them all.
+Aw, dude, there are too many to mention them all.
 Suffice to say, there’s a crap-tonne!
 A lot of them are really cool and the emphasis is on building that social vibe.

-There are a couple big-ass group dinners every week, movie nights, chill nights, live music nights, party nights, pyjama nights – full power!
+There are a couple of big-ass group dinners every week, movie nights, chill nights, live music nights, party nights, pajama nights – full power!
 Of course, there’s a pub crawl.

 Every.
 Goddamn.
 Night!